sonic-net/sonic-mgmt/tests/nat/NAT Test Plan.md

 - Remove NAT rule
 - Make sure static basic NAT rule has been deleted
 - Send bidirectional traffic
-- Verify that traffic was forwarded and not not SNAT/DNAT in both direction
+- Verify that traffic was forwarded and not SNAT/DNAT in both direction
 - Add updated static basic NAT rule
 - Make sure updated static basic NAT rule has been set
 - Perform handshake